Will-J-Gale/tensorrt_cpp/README.md

 * This program turns an `.onnx` model into an `.engine`

 ## tensorrt_inference_image
-* Runs inference on an image, shows the inference time, and draws boxes for detections.
+* Runs inference on an image, shows the inference time for , and draws boxes for detections.

 ## tensorrt_inference_video
 * Runs inference on an video, shows the inference time, and draws boxes for detections.